Forest-grown Shiitake provides the most 3rd Umami (Guanylate) to best amp flavor.

 Dried Shiitake concentrated sources of Umami have been the critical backbone of countless Zen dishes.

-Also, Shiitake can enhance the Umami taste of non-MSG Vegan cooking.
-Using Shiitake in Vegan cuisine can make it even more delicious!
+Shiitake enhances the Umami taste of non-MSG Vegan cooking(artificial MSG Umami overpowers Natural Umami flavors).
+Using Shiitake in Vegan cuisine makes it even more delicious!

-Of course, meat lovers can use Shiitake for cooking to enjoy the very best Umami taste.
+Of course, meat lovers can also use Shiitake for cooking to enjoy the very best Umami taste.

 Forest-grown vs. Sawdust-grown

 Japanese Forest-grown Shiitake cost about three times as much as Chinese Sawdust-grown one.
-But contain about twice as much Glutamate and six times as much Guanylate.
+But contain twice as much Glutamate, six times as much Guanylate (not to mention safer, healthier and much more delicious).

 Glutamate is the Umami of Shiitake itself.